Chapter 2: Getting Faster

 While nearly any strength training is good for your health, if improved cycling performance is your goal, lifting heavy is your best bet [15, 16].

-To understand why heavy strength training is preferred for performance-minded cyclists, let’s pause for a simplistic primer on the three general types of muscle fiber .
+To understand why heavy strength training is preferred for performance-minded cyclists, let’s pause for a simplistic primer on the three general muscle fiber types .

-Oxidative fiber with a high endurance capacity, low force capacity, and high fatigue resistance
+Oxidative fiber has a high endurance capacity, low force capacity, and high fatigue resistance

-Oxidative/Glycolytic fiber with a moderate endurance capacity, high force capacity, and moderate fatigue resistance.
+Oxidative/Glycolytic fiber has moderate endurance capacity, high force capacity, and moderate fatigue resistance.

-Glycolytic fiber with a low endurance capacity, the highest force capacity, and low fatigue resistance.
+Glycolytic fiber has a low endurance capacity, the highest force capacity, and low fatigue resistance.